 The Parting of the Red Sea

-After Pharaoh let the Israelites go, his heart was hardened again and he decided that they did not deserve to go.
-He called on his mighty captains and they went upon six hundred chariots to chase down the Israelites and bring them back to Egypt to continue as their slaves.
-God was about to use this to his glory, but the Israelites thought they were in trouble.
+After Pharaoh let the Israelites go, his heart was hardened again, and he decided that they did not deserve to go.
+He called on his mighty captains, and they went upon six hundred chariots to chase down the Israelites and bring them back to Egypt to continue as their slaves.
+God was about to use this to His glory, but the Israelites thought they were in trouble.
 They yelled at Moses saying, “You should have left us to remain slaves to the Egyptians than bring us out to die here.”

 Moses heard from God, and he stretched his rod towards the sea in front of them.
 The sea opened up and there was dry land for them to cross.
 The Egyptians saw this and continued the chase, but after Moses and the Israelites crossed, Moses stretched his rod again to the sea, and it closed up, swallowing all the Egyptians.